dbrumley/harness-training-bae/networking-lab/README.md

 2. Run `mayhem package` to pull all the dependencies for the binary and create a default Mayhem configuration file.

-3. Edit the network config.
+3. Edit the config.
 Follow the below steps to figure out the correct information:

     a.
 Run the target to see if it provides anything useful.
+    Does the target require any commandline arguments?

     ```
     $ ./bacserv